Fashion and Jazz. Dress, Identity and Subcultural Improvisation by Alphonso McClendon (2015)

 For example, the (male) swing bands of the 1930s usually wore tuxedos on stage, dark blues or black, while female band members (mostly singers) preferred the long evening dress.
 Those styles changed for the more casual or the more economical also due to the 1943 Limitation Order L-85 by the War Production Board.
 This included restraints on garment production in the US to support the war effort and have fabric ready for military goods and uniforms.
 So men’s suit jackets were limited to 25 inches in length and dress hems became shorter in length, no longer to touch the floor.

-Starting in the mid-forties and early 1950s, Modern Jazz was the latest style and its masters preferred sports shirts and casual dresses, owing much to the West Coast Jazz now coming from California that featured predominantly white artists.
-While female jazz singers in the mid and late 1950s wore sack dresses, just as the fashion of the day suggested.
+Starting in the mid-forties and early 1950s, Modern Jazz was the latest style and its masters preferred sports shirts and casual dresses, owing much to the West Coast Jazz then coming from California that featured predominantly white artists, while female jazz singers in the mid and late 1950s wore sack dresses, just as the fashion of the day suggested.

 Some of McClendon’s findings (like his evaluation of the zoot suit and some other historical detail) may meet opposition from jazz researchers.
 But then we have an entire (good) chapter on Billie Holiday and another good one on expert dressers, jazz dandies as they are referred to here, such as Benny Carter, Ellington, Mulligan and Gillespie (who claimed that all of his accessories were rather practical in nature – the beret to mute his horn, the goatee to rest his mouthpiece on and the shades to protect his eyes from stage lights.)